spacepy/spacepy/Doc/source/dependencies.rst

 Python 2.6+
 -----------

 `Python <http://www.python.org/>`_ is the core language for SpacePy.
-Python 2, version 2.6 or later is required.
-Much of SpacePy works under Python 3, but it will not be fully supported until all our dependencies work on Python 3. *Python 3 is not simply a "newer" Python 2; there are substantial differences in the language*.
+Python 2.6 or later is required.
+SpacePy works under Python 3, but Python 2 is still recommended for most users.  *Python 3 is not simply a "newer" Python 2; there are substantial differences in the language*.
 See `Should I use Python 2 or Python 3?
 <http://wiki.python.org/moin/Python2orPython3>`_.

 NumPy 1.4+